furkanege/Brain-Tumor-Detection-Seminar/README.md

 The seminar focuses on:

-- 🧠 Brain tumor detection using CNN-based image classification
+- 🧠 CNN-based brain tumor classification
-- 🩻 MRI image preprocessing and dataset structure
+- 🩻 MRI preprocessing and dataset characteristics
-- 📊 Performance metrics (accuracy, loss)
+- 🧮 Evaluation metrics (accuracy & loss)
-- 🧮 Comparison of CNN architectures used in medical imaging
+- 📚 Comparison of widely used CNN architectures
-- 🤖 Applications and future directions in AI-driven medical diagnosis
+- 🤖 Future applications of AI in medical decision support systems

-The full seminar document is provided as PDF in this repository.
+The full seminar document is provided as a **PDF**.
 **Seminar language: Turkish.**

 ---